 It’s best to take advantage of beets during the seasons which cool weather prevails, such as spring and fall.

 Preparing the beets:

 Twist off or cut the greens from the beet near the base.
 If the greens are young and fresh reserve for another recipe such as wilting or sautéing.
-We gave ours to our tortoise, who enjoys this tasty treat!
+We give ours to our tortoise, who enjoys this tasty treat!

 Preheat oven to 350.
-Rinse beets to you remove any dirt.
-Peel and rough chop the onion or shallots.
+Rinse beets to remove any dirt.
+Peel and rough chop an onion or shallots.
 Smash and discard the skin of the garlic.
 Thin slice the orange.
 Toss all ingredients except water into a large bowl with beets.
 Toss to coat and then lay into baking dish.
 Add water.